61 East 4th Street, 1st Floor

 - We are open to the public:

-- Thursday: 10am-6pm**We close for a staff meeting from 4-5:30pm.
-If you plan on walking in on a Thursday, we suggest you come only before 3pm.
+- Tuesday: 10am-6pm**We close for a staff meeting from 3-4:30pm, and then prepare for the weekly Met Council clinic afterwards.
+If you plan on walking in on a Tuesday, we suggest you come only before 2pm.

 - Friday: 10am-1pm

-If you are in our area, we strongly recommend that you make an appointment for consultation.
-Do so by calling or filling out the below form.
+If you are in our area, and need information about a tenant/landlord issue, we can help!
+We strongly recommend that you make an appointment for consultation.
+Do so by contacting our Intake Coordinator or filling out the below form.
 Walk-in service is subject to availability.
-The staffperson to whom your case is assigned to is up to the staff’s discretion.
+The staffperson to whom your case is assigned to is up to the Intake Coordinator’s discretion.